worldlife123/EasyHeli/Readme.md

 # EasyHeli
 This is a squad mod that makes helicopter flying easier.
 Core features of this mod includes:

-- Auto stablized hovering
+- Auto Hovering
+- Collision Warning
 - (TODO) Auto Landing
-- (TODO) Collision Warning

 Source code at https://github.com/worldlife123/EasyHeli